What are the age requirements for applicants?

 What are the additional fees not included in tuition?

-Tuition covers all day-to-day student expenses including a nutritious lunch and snack program, educational supplies, books and athletic fees.
-It does not include uniforms, transportation, overnight trips or after school programming.
+Tuition covers all day-to-day student expenses including a nutritious lunch and snack program, educational supplies, books, athletic fees, and yellow bus service to and from school for students who qualify.
+It does not include uniforms, private transportation, overnight trips or after school programming.

 Does Léman Manhattan offer Financial Aid?

 Yes, we offer Financial Aid beginning in Kindergarten.
 Financial Aid is awarded on a first-come, first-served basis throughout the year and is communicated to families as part of the admission decision.

 Léman Manhattan encourages families with demonstrated need to apply for financial assistance.
 Léman Manhattan's application for financial aid is provided by School and Student Services (SSS) by the National Association of Independent Schools.
 Based on the information you provide, SSS gives us an estimated amount your family can contribute to educational expenses, which helps us make fair and objective financial aid decisions.

 The amount of tuition that a family should be expected to pay is based on the family's financial need.
 Financial need is defined as the difference between the family's resources and its total educational expenses.
 The major factors affecting financial need include the family's net income and assets, the number of dependents and the number of children attending schools and colleges charging tuition.
 Allowances are made for certain taxes, medical costs, and unusual expenses.

 Can only families of modest income qualify for financial aid?

 No, net income is just one of the factors used when determining whether or not a family qualifies for financial aid.
 Assets, debts, and number of dependents also influence the financial aid process.
 Léman Manhattan's financial aid program serves families with a broad range of income levels.

 Will a request for financial aid influence an admission decision?